ufal/neuralmonkey/README.md

 [![Build Status](https://travis-ci.org/ufal/neuralmonkey.svg?branch=master)](https://travis-ci.org/ufal/neuralmonkey)

-__Neural Sequence Learning Using Tensorflow__
+__Neural Sequence Learning Using TensorFlow__

-The _Neural Monkey_ package provides a higher level abstraction for sequential models, most prominently in Natural Language Processing (NLP), built on [TensorFlow](http://tensorflow.org/).
+The _Neural Monkey_ package provides a higher level abstraction for sequential neural network models, most prominently in Natural Language Processing (NLP).
+It is built on [TensorFlow](http://tensorflow.org/).
 It can be used for fast prototyping of sequential models in NLP which can be used e.g. for neural machine translation or sentence classification.